 Piltown is served by the combined Mooncoin and Fiddown-Piltown water supply scheme.
 At present, water supply volumes serving Fiddown-Piltown are inadequate to cater for further development.
-Kilkenny County Council is currently in the process of upgrading and augmenting the existing Mooncoin Regional Water Supply Scheme which will have a positive impact on the Piltown/Piltown water supply scheme.
+Kilkenny County Council is currently in the process of upgrading and augmenting the existing Mooncoin Regional Water Supply Scheme which will have a positive impact on the Fiddown/Piltown water supply scheme.
 The upgrade of the Mooncoin Regional Water Supply scheme is set to take place over 3 phases of works.
 Currently works are being undertaken for phase 1.
-The works as part of phase 1 will relieve pressure on parts of the existing water supply scheme serving Piltown-Piltown and allow for small amounts of further development, and is due to be complete in the third quarter of 2010.
-Further upgrading of the water supply will be dependent on phases 2-3 of the Mooncoin Regional Water Supply scheme, a date has not been finalised as yet for these works to commence.
+The works as part of phase 1 will relieve pressure on parts of the existing water supply scheme serving Fiddown-Piltown and allow for small amounts of further development, and is due to be complete in the third quarter of 2010.
+Further upgrading of the water supply will be dependent on phases 2-3 of the Mooncoin Regional Water Supply scheme.
+Future development in Piltown will be considered subject to the availability of an adequate supply of potable water to service the development.